Come enjoy a day of hands-on history and winter fun.

 - local farmers and vendors including Byebrook Farm (Gouda cheese), Promisedland Farm (handknit Swedish-style mittens and hats), the Cooperstown Distillery, and Cabana Coffee

 - films of ice harvests in the 1920s-1940s

 - snowman village

-The Hot Soup Buffet is a favorite way for visitors to warm up during Ice Harvest and in 2017 featured soup and chili made by favorite area restaurants, including: Alex’s Bistro, Alfresco’s Italian Bistro, Ate.o.Ate Catering, Applebee’s, Brooks’ House of BBQ, Cafe Ommegang, the Cooperstown Diner, Cross Roads Cafe, Danny’s Main Street Market, the Delhi Diner, Denny’s, Doubleday Cafe, Fiesta Mexican Grill, Jackie’s Restaurant, Jay’s Place, Mel’s at 22, Morey’s Family Restaurant, Oneonta Bagel Company, The Otesaga, Simply Thai, Sloan’s N.Y.
-Grill, Signatures Restaurant, and the SUNY Delhi Hospitality Program, the Tulip and the Rose Cafe, TK’s Diner, and Undercover Eggplant.
+The Hot Soup Buffet is a delicious way for visitors to warm up during Ice Harvest, with soup and chili made by favorite area restaurants, including: Alex’s Bistro, Alfresco’s Italian Bistro, Autumn Cafe, B-Side Ballroom, Blue Bee Cafe, Brook’s House of BBQ, Cafe Ommegang, the Cooperstown Diner, Cross Roads Cafe, Delhi Diner, Denny’s, Depot Restaurant & Tavern, Jackie’s Restaurant, Jay’s Place, Lucky Dog Cafe, Oneonta Bagel Company, the Otesaga, Signatures Restaurant, Simply Thai, the SUNY Delhi Hospitality Program, the Tulip and the Rose Cafe, TK’s Diner, and Undercover Eggplant.
 This list will continue to be updated.